 Chapter 1, part 5

 I did what I could for others along the way by side swiping the zeds chasing them.
-In the back of my mind I wished I could be out with George on the hunt but he had something I didn’t.
+In the back of my mind I wished I could be out with George and my other friends on the hunt but he had something I didn’t.
 He had his family in a safe place.
 My focus, my mission, was to get my family out of this zombie infested valley of death.
 There would be plenty of time to search for survivors later.
-For now I had to provide a zed free wake for my family to travel in.
+For now I had to provide a Zed free wake for my family to travel in.

 “Better you don’t know”.
 I took a peek through the six power ACOG.
 These morons had pulled their cars sideways to block most of the road.
 It looked like they were armed with KelTec carbines and an SKS.
 They had some elderly man on his knees execution style, while they took everything he had out of his car.
 The old guy wasn’t going to survive this one.
 He must have gotten mouthy because he got a muzzle strike to the back of the head.